 Salad.
-It’s one of the most emotionally charged foods (or dishes) out there.
-Parents tell me all the time how they wish their kids would eat it.
-The problem is, they don’t really believe their kids ever will.
+It’s seemingly one of the most emotionally charged foods (or dishes) out there.
+Most parents wish their kids would eat it but don’t really believe they ever will.

 Of course there are children who do eat salad.
 Everyone knows at least one.
 But deep down, don’t you believe those kids are anomalies, little freaks of nature?
 But they’re not.

 Getting kids to eat salad isn’t terribly different than getting them to eat anything else; it’s mostly a function of exposure.
-The more children see, touch, smell, get to know a bowl of greens, the more likely they are to eat it.
+The more children see, touch, smell, get to know salad, the more likely they are to eat it.

 Still, it’s clear that there is something special about salad because even many kids who eat a pretty wide range of vegetables refuse to eat it.

-And lots of parents seem to assess their culinary competence, and their children’s nutritional health, on the basis of their kids’ eating skills in this one department.
+And lots of parents seem to assess their culinary competence, and their children’s nutritional health, on the basis of their kids’ salad eating skills.
 What’s a parent to do?

 There are five facets to getting kids to eat salad.
 Implement them all and your little tyke will tuck into this dish before you know it.

 1) Increase Exposure.
 Give your kids salad every day.
-I know this seems like a lot, but you’re trying to make salad-eating seem normal.
-It’s best to give your children the greens when others are also eating it (for the modeling effect) but if you don’t eat with your toddler on a regular basis, serve salad as often as you can.
-In fact, start thinking of it like breakfast.
+I know this seems like a lot, but you’re trying to make salad, and salad-eating, seem normal.
+It’s best to give your children salad when others are also eating it (for the modeling effect) but if you don’t eat with your toddler on a regular basis, serve salad as often as you can.
+In fact, start thinking of salad like breakfast.
 You provide it every day, but you change the ingredients on a regular basis.

 2) Eliminate the Competition.
 When it comes to salad-eating, you need to pick the best timing and offer your kids salad when there are no competing foods.
 Salad simply can’t win when it’s up against better selections.
 Consider salad as a first course, as snack (done properly it is great finger-food) or even as the appetizer, dished up while you’re cooking dinner.